 Series: 2008 Inscriptions on the Representative List

-Credits: IPHAN, publisher ; Ministério da Cultura Brasil, publisher.
-UNESCO, producer.
+Credits: IPHAN, producer ; Ministério da Cultura Brasil, producer.
+UNESCO, co-producer.

 LICENSING: for inquiries about licensing or requests for CD/DVD copies of this material, please contact the publisher or the author directly.
 You may also wish to consult our FAQs 6 to 9